BEING ASSERTIVE AND PROACTIVE

 the outcomes of

-The proactive behaviour has to “make sense” within the situation.
+Consideration of context: The proactive behaviour has to “make sense” within the situation.

-Also consider your change from the perspective of others.
+Consideration of others: Consider your change from the perspective of others.